Hijab Styles: The Complete Guide for the Modern Muslimah

 - With this now finished, make sure you tuck all of your hijab's fabric beneath your work shirt, midi dress or elegant kimono.

-How to style the professional hijab wrap
+How to wear the professional hijab wrap style

 To evoke a real sense of luxury with your hijab fashion choices, the voluminous trendsetter hijab style is the ideal option.
-This layered look is perfect for autumnal days, adding a welcome sense of texture and natural flair to your outfit - minimising the need for additional accessories, all while maintaining an inherently modest look.

 - To begin, wrap the headscarf (either rectangular or square) around your face and, as with the classic hijab style, ensure you leave one side significantly longer than the other.